THE BIBLE

 THE FELLOWSHIP OF BELIEVERS

 The fellowship of believers (commonly called the Church) comprises all who have put their faith in Yeshua.
 Believers should attend a local church or Messianic Synagogue to be taught the Scripture, be equipped for ministry, and have fellowship with others.
-Local fellowships are led and encouraged by a lead pastor/rabbi, elders, and the five-fold ministry.
-The Gifts of the Spirit should operate orderly and freely in the congregation as we seek to be built up in the Word of God.
+Local fellowships are led and encouraged by a lead pastor/rabbi, with the assistance of Elders.
+Each believer should use their gifts and talents in the congregation as we seek to be built up in the Word of God.
 (1 Corinthians 12:12-13; Ephesians 2:11-3:6; Hebrews 10:25; 1 Timothy 3:1-13; Ephesians 4:11-12; Acts 2:38-42; 1 Corinthians 11:23-34; 14:26-29).